Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

-Although the Hasimoto map cannot serve as a predictive tool, the exact decomposition and the analyses built upon it yield three constructive results.
+Although this on-site, real-potential reduction cannot serve as a predictive tool, the exact decomposition and the analyses built upon it yield three constructive results.
 First, the integrability error $E[n]$ [Eq.~(\ref{eq:E_def})] serves as a geometric probe of secondary structure.
 The ROC analysis (Fig.~\ref{fig:roc}, AUC $= 0.72$) demonstrates that 72\% of the helix/non-helix distinction defined by DSSP is captured by a scalar test of discrete helical symmetry applied to C$_\alpha$ coordinates alone, without reference to hydrogen-bond energies or side-chain identities.
 Whether this geometric criterion can provide useful secondary-structure annotation in data-limited settings, such as low-resolution density maps or coarse-grained trajectories, remains to be tested on independent benchmarks; the present AUC establishes the conceptual correspondence between DNLS integrability and helical geometry but does not by itself validate a practical tool.
-The gap between AUC $= 0.72$ and unity quantifies the structural information that hydrogen bonds and nonlocal interactions contribute beyond local geometric regularity.
+The gap between AUC $= 0.72$ and unity quantifies the structural information that hydrogen bonds and non-local interactions contribute beyond local geometric regularity.
 Second, the effective potential $V_{\text{eff}}[n]$ provides a structural fingerprint that is invariant under rigid-body transformations.
 Because $V_{\text{re}}$ is 95\% determined by geometry (Sec.~\ref{sec:barrier2}), homologous proteins with low sequence identity but similar folds produce similar $V_{\text{re}}[n]$ profiles, offering a one-dimensional scalar representation of backbone shape for structure comparison without spatial superposition.
-Third, the information-theoretic lower bound on chiral information loss is exact and model-independent: each residue contributes one bit of torsion-sign information encoded in $V_{\text{im}}$ but absent from $V_{\text{re}}$, producing a $2^{L}$-fold degeneracy that any predictive scheme based on the Hasimoto map would need to resolve.
+Third, the information-theoretic lower bound on chiral information loss is exact within the purely local, real-potential model class: each residue contributes one bit of torsion-sign information encoded in $V_{\text{im}}$ but absent from $V_{\text{re}}$, producing a $2^{N}$-fold degeneracy that any predictive scheme based on this class of models would need to resolve.